Governance Control Catalog

 These capabilities are built into the current platform and enforced across every governed delivery path.

-The authoring flow accepts requirements, bug reports, and change requests as governed inputs that update versioned contracts over time.
+The authoring flow accepts requirements, bug reports, and change requests as governed inputs that update the managed application model over time.

 Every output traces to its source